 Whether this is a strategy to jump-start the economy out of a recession, or simply a result of poor immigration policy, the signs are clear: Canada’s economy is too small to support the massive influx of new people.

-Instead of addressing the root causes of these issues, such as Canadian productivity, innovation, and bureaucratic red tape, policymakers have attempted to resolve the problem by relying on immigrants to help the country emerge from this situation.
+Instead of addressing the root causes of these issues, such as Canadian productivity, innovation, and bureaucratic red tape, policymakers have attempted to resolve the problem by relying on immigrants and propping up housing prices to help the country emerge from this situation.

 However, if you have lived in Canada for more than one month, you become aware that this approach has exacerbated the situation, especially in terms of cost of living and job markets.